datoviz/datoviz/docs/api.md

 void dvz_monoglyph_textarea(
     DvzVisual* visual,  // the visual
     vec3 pos,  // the text position
-    cvec4 color,  // the text color
+    DvzColor color,  // the text color
     float size,  // the glyph size
     char* text,  // the text, can contain `\n` new lines )